cylondata/twister2/docs/docs/compiling/compiling.md

 * [Compiling on Linux](linux.md)
 * [Compiling MacOS](macos.md)

-## Overview
+### General Build Instructions

-Twister2 can be compiled with the following general command
+Twister2 can be compiled with the following command

 ```bash
 bazel build --config=<platform> twister2/...
 ```

-The platform can be ubuntu or darwin (for macos).
+Here platform argument can be ubuntu or darwin (for macos).

 In order to run twister2 jobs, we need to create a tar package.
 To create the tar package we can use the following command.